sourcemeta/website/content/licensing/index.markdown

 copy-left restrictions.
 Think of it as an enforced donation that keeps our projects healthy while giving you additional perks like premium support.

-Additionally, we typically issue free commercial licenses to non-profit organisations, organisations dedicated to global sustainability, notable external contributors to our projects, and organisations that hire Sourcemeta on general consultancy or custom development deals.
+**Qualifying for free licenses:** Additionally, we typically issue free commercial licenses to goverment organisations, non-profit organisations, organisations dedicated to global sustainability, notable external contributors to our projects, and organisations that hire Sourcemeta on general consultancy or custom development deals.

 To discuss more, don't hesitate in reaching out to hello@sourcemeta.com.
 If you are a potential contributor, also take a look at our [Contribution